 As a Canon EOS 1DX Mark II owner I am eagerly awaiting the Canon EOS 1DX Mark III.
 But will the updated specs be enough to tempt me or current Canon 1DX Mark II owners to upgrade?

-Check out my Canon 1DX Mark III rumours blog article for the latest news and rumors.
+Check out my Canon 1DX Mark III Announcement article for the latest news and rumors.
+But for a recap the current comfirmed specs are:

 Canon’s current flagship DSLR is the Canon 1DX Mark II.
 It is an incredible beast of a camera and is more than capable of meeting my requirements on the job.